atulmali18/React_JS_traning/notes/Day_7.md

 - var Keyword

 - we declare use the variable before declaration

+bebal
+JSX
+Virtual
+components
+what is state
+props